 Same Colors

-Depending on the shades you choose, a monochromatic design can give the look of a larger kitchen.
-To create a white kitchen, you can opt for white floors for a rustic look to match your white cabinets.
+Depending on the shades you choose, a monochromatic design can give the impression of a larger kitchen.
+When exploring cabinet and floor for kitchen ideas, experiment with similar white tones to add a rustic look.
 Keep in mind that there should be some color variation to add a bit of vibrancy to your room.
+You can find an accent shade by looking closely at the variations in your hardwood, laminate, or vinyl flooring to design the rest of your kitchen.

 Do Floors Have to Match Countertops?

-However, since kitchen countertops are typically a different material than your flooring, keep in mind it can be hard to get a perfect match.
+However, since kitchen countertops are typically a different material than your flooring, keep in mind that it can be hard to get a perfect match.
 You may find it easier to choose contrasting colors or complementary shades for your floors and countertops.

 Common Kitchen Design Questions